-So what's the big deal?
-If $\mathbb{CP}$ in the Lagrangian level, it should show up all over the place.
+If CP were violated at tree level, then it should have shown up all over the place.
 However, CP was only first observed experimentally in 1964 and 1967 in the kaon system, and not until 2000 in the B system.
-Parity violation, on the other hand, is trivial-we see it all the time.
-To date, we only have a handful of $\mathbb{CP}$ examples.
+To date, we only have a handful of experimental examples that demonstrate CP violation.
+One should compare this to parity violation which does show up at tree level and can indeed be seen all over the place.